cloudControl/documentation/Add-on Documentation/Data Processing/RabbitMQBigwig.md

     $ cctrlapp bigwigrailssample/default open
     Opening rabbitmq-bigwig for sharp-mountain-4005... [[[FIXME]]]

-or by visiting the [cloudControl apps web interface](https://www.cloudcontrol.com/console) and selecting the application in question.
+or by visiting the [dotCloud apps web interface](https://www.cloudcontrol.com/console) and selecting the application in question.
 Select RabbitMQ Bigwig from the Add-ons menu.

 ## Migrating between plans